Stephen Goldblatt: Photography

 One of Stephen Goldblatt's most significant photo shoots was of the British band The Beatles in 1968, who at the time had just finished recording what came to be known as The White Album.
 The Beatles wanted some fresh publicity photos shot by an unknown photographer, with whom they planned to travel all over London to take random photos.
 One of Goldblatt's shots became a two-page spread in Life magazine, and a few others were used as album art on Beatles compilations.

+In 2019, more than 2,000 unpublished photographs were found in an external storage unit at the Deutsche Kinemathek in Berlin.
+He had taken them as a still photographer in Nigeria in 1970 during the production of Things Fall Apart (1971/1974).
+An extensive research, digitisation and presentation project has since been able to generate a great deal of knowledge about the pre-Nollywood era of Nigerian film on this basis.
+In his essay ‘Why ‘Things Fall Apart’ is still a very relevant Black film till this day’, Mudi Yahaya describes the background.